mffiedler/svt-case-doc/learn/security.md

 Two options to workaround this:

 1. Get an nginx running as non-root user, not using root access, to be more precise.
 Preferred by OC, may not by users.
 Run nginx with 8080 port?
 2. Give root to pod where nginux is running.
-You need to what you are doing.
+You need know to what you are doing.

 Grand permission via <code>scc</code>